Home » Water Softening » Water Softener Guides » Kinetico Water Softener Problems & Troubleshooting Guide

 Water Softener Not Regenerating

-All you need to do is detach the connectors that lead from the main tank into the brine tank and vise-versa and check if there’s anything blocking the passages.
-Wash out the hoses to make sure that they’re clear, and check to see if there’s any mineral buildup around the float at the bottom that might be blocking the water from passing through.
+To fix this, detach the connectors that lead from the main tank into the brine tank and vice versa and check for anything blocking the passages.
+Wash out the hoses to make sure they’re clear, and check for any mineral buildup around the float at the bottom that might be blocking the water from passing through.

-An issue with the regeneration process can also be caused by the internal computer.
+However, it may just be that you haven’t adjusted the settings properly.
 Ensure that your regeneration timer is properly set and that it wasn’t reset for any reason.
-Reset the regeneration timer and let the process run through at least once and see if anything changes.
+Reset the regeneration timer and let the process run through at least once to see if anything changes.

-If you’ve reset the timer, or if your regeneration process only activates after a certain amount of water has passed through the tank, then there might be a bigger issue with your water softener computer.
-In this case, the best thing to do is to call in a professional.
+If you’ve reset the timer or if your regeneration process only activates after a certain amount of water has passed through the tank, then there might be a bigger issue with your water softener computer.
+In this case, the best thing to do is call a professional.

 Kinetico Water Softener Constantly Draining